oscar-system/Oscar.jl/docs/src/General/faq.md

 Unfortunately, Julia's matrices and linear algebra cannot be made to work in our context due to two independent problems:
-  - in empty matrices (0 rows or columns) all that is known is the *type* of the matrix entries, however for the complex types used in OSCAR, this information is not sufficient to create elements, hence `zero(T)` or friends cannot work.
+  - In empty matrices (0 rows or columns) all that is known is the *type* of the matrix entries, however for the complex types used in OSCAR, this information is not sufficient to create elements, hence `zero(T)` or friends cannot work.
-  - many functions (e.g. `det`) assume that all types used embed into the real or complex numbers, in Julia `det(ones(Int, (1,1))) == 1.0`, so the fact that this is exactly the integer `1`  is lost.
+  - Many functions (e.g. `det`) assume that all types used embed into the real or complex numbers, in Julia `det(ones(Int, (1,1))) == 1.0`, so the fact that this is exactly the integer `1`  is lost.
 Furthermore, more general rings cannot be embedded into the reals at all.